Julie Blackmon: Work

-Exhibitions and collections

-Her work has been shown in numerous exhibitions and can be found in the permanent collections of the George Eastman House, Rochester, NY; the Kemper Museum of Contemporary Art, Kansas City, MO; the Museum of Fine Arts, Houston, TX; and the Photographic Center Northwest, Seattle, WA.

 Publications

 Blackmon’s photographs have appeared in Time, The New Yorker, and Oxford American.
 In 2008, a monograph of Blackmon's work was published as Domestic Vacations.
 In 2014, her second monograph, Homegrown, was published.
-In 2015, Homegrown, won the National Silver at the Independent Publisher Book Awards.
-Blackmon has most recently been featured in an article by the New York Times, featuring her work as well as her story of her career and her ties with her hometown of Springfield Missouri.
+In 2015, Homegrown won the National Silver at the Independent Publisher Book Awards.
+Blackmon has most recently been featured in an article by the New York Times, featuring her work as well as her story of her career and her ties with her hometown of Springfield, Missouri.